roman-milk/roman-milk.github.io/jessicas-change-management.md

  When I had forgotten another of Ortega's questions, I leaned forward to hear his voice better.
 Remaining in this position, I suddenly saw one of the business man at the next table giving his colleague a slap to the shoulder.
 Seconds later, they were both eyeballing me.
 But why?

  Following their looks, I noticed that my gray blazer had slipped back and the biggest cum stain had become visible.
 Shit, shit, shit!
 Hastily, I straightened back up and pushed the blazer back into place.
-Report_Story #5